michaelbutler/minesweeper/README.md

 By Michael Butler

 A WebWorker powered Minesweeper game written in JavaScript, HTML and CSS.
+Yes, using webworkers just for minesweepr might be overkill but for when this was first written around 2013 it actually made a visible difference in Firefox at least.
+But it is also an exercise to understand how they work and pass messages between the main UI thread and the background thread.

 Demo: https://michaelbutler.github.io/minesweeper/